VDA5050/VDA5050/VDA5050_EN_V1.md

 # <a name="Pacoc"></a> 5 Process and content of communication

-As shown in the information flow to the operation of AGV, there are at least the following actors (see Figure 2):
+As shown in the information flow to the operation of AGV, there are at least the following participants (see Figure 2):

-- The operator provides basic information,
+- the operator provides basic information
-- the master control organizes and manages the operation and
+- the MC organizes and manages the operation
 - the AGV carries out the orders

 Figure 2 describes the communication content during the operational phase.
-During implementation or modification, the AGV and master control are manually configured.
+During implementation or modification, the AGV and MC are manually configured.

 ![Figure 2 Structure of the Information Flow](./assets/Figure2.png)
 >Figure 2 Structure of the Information Flow

-During the implementation phase, the DTS consisting of the master control and the AGV is set up.
+During the implementation phase, the driverless transport systems (DTS) consisting of MC and AGV is set up.
-The necessary framework conditions are defined by the operator and the required information is either entered manually by him or stored in the master control by importing from other systems.
+The necessary framework conditions are defined by the operator and the required information is either entered manually by him or stored in the MC by importing from other systems.
 Essentially, this concerns the following content:

-- Definition of  routes: Using CAD import,  routes can be taken over in the master control.
+- Definition of  routes: Using CAD import,  routes can be taken over in the MC.
-Alternatively, routes can also be implemented manually in the master control by the operator.
+Alternatively, routes can also be implemented manually in the MC by the operator.
-Routes can be one-way streets,  routes for certain vehicle groups (based on the size ratios) etc.
+Routes can be one-way streets,  restricted for certain vehicle groups (based on the size ratios), etc.
 - Route network configuration:
-Within the routes, stations for loading and unloading, battery charging stations, peripheral environments (gates, elevators, barriers), waiting positions, buffer stations etc. are defined.
+Within the routes, stations for loading and unloading, battery charging stations, peripheral environments (gates, elevators, barriers), waiting positions, buffer stations, etc. are defined.
 - Vehicle configuration: The physical properties of an AGV (size, available load carrier mounts, etc.) are stored by the operator.
 The AGV must communicate this information via the subtopic `factsheet` in a specific way that is defined in the [AGV Factsheet section](#factsheet) of this document.

 The configuration of routes and the route network described above is not part of this document.
-It forms the basis for enabling order control and driving course assignment through the master control based on this information and the transport requirements to be completed.
+It forms the basis for enabling order control and driving course assignment by the master control based on this information and the transport requirements to be completed.
 The resulting orders for an AGV are then transferred to the vehicle via an MQTT message broker.
 This then continuously reports its status to the master control in parallel with the execution of the job.
 This is also done using the MQTT message broker.